When Do Skincare Products Expire?

 Woman inspecting skincare cream in jar

-Updated 08/08/22.
 We’ve all been there—you buy a new skincare product only to use it a handful of times before the novelty wears off.
-It gets shuffled to the back of your cabinet or to the bottom of your drawer where it collects dust.
+It gets shuffled to the back of your cabinet or to the bottom of your drawer, where it collects dust.
 One day, as you’re sorting through your things, you rediscover it.
-That’s when the inevitable question arises.
+That’s when the inevitable questions arise.
+Does skincare expire?
 Is it still safe to use?
-Keep reading to learn all about skincare expiration, including how to read dates and symbols, how to tell if a product is past its prime, and how to extend the life of your favorite formulas.

 How to Read Expiration Dates on Skincare Products